-Personal injury lawsuits are all different and require a thorough investigation before a lawsuit is filed.
-The initial investigation involves gathering all relevant medical records, accident reports, and interviewing available witnesses.
-Preservation letters notifying the defendant of the case and duty to preserve electronic evidence is critical in most cases to bring an action for spoliation.
+Personal injury lawsuits are unique and require a thorough investigation before a lawsuit is filed.
+An initial investigation involves gathering all relevant medical records, accident reports, and interviews with available witnesses.
+Preservation letters are drafted to notify the defendant of the case.
+The duty to preserve electronic evidence is critical in most cases to prevent spoliation.

 Once it is determined that the preliminary facts merit prosecuting the case, a pre-suit demand may be made to an insurance agent.
 In many serious injury cases, pre-suit resolution is not an option due to a denial of liability or disagreement on the related injuries.

 Filing a Lawsuit

-If pre-suit negotiations are not successful, then a lawsuit must be filed to preserve the statute of limitations.
-Filing a lawsuit early in the process is often necessary to being gathering evidence while the witnesses memories are fresh and documents remain available.
-Once suit is filed by your personal injury lawyer, the court will set a case management schedule and the parties will being exchanging information in the formal process of discovery.
-Depositions will be taken to preserve testimony for trial and to understand what certain witnesses will say at trial.
+If pre-suit negotiations are unsuccessful, then a lawsuit must be filed to preserve the statute of limitations.
+Filing a lawsuit early in the process is often necessary to begin gathering evidence while the witnesses memories are fresh and documents remain available.
+Once suit is filed by your personal injury lawyer, the court will set a case management schedule and the parties will begin exchanging information in the formal process of discovery.
+Depositions will be taken to preserve testimony for trial and to understand what certain witnesses are likely to say at trial.